 Under the No Action Alternative, project proponents undertaking activities in modeled habitat for ESA-listed species, such as new construction, adding an accessory structure, or septic extension or repair would be required to conduct occupancy screening for ESA-listed species.
 If ESA-listed species are present, take avoidance measures may range from altering, or delaying, to canceling the project.
 As discussed earlier, rural property owners are a potential vulnerable group due to their location and their socioeconomic disparities, compared to residents of larger cities.
-The County's economic analysis shows the trend for rural landowners throughout Thurston County jurisdiction would be higher development costs under this Alternative than the Proposed Action, and that gap would grow over time (Thurston County 2021b).
+The County's economic analysis shows the trend for rural landowners throughout Thurston County jurisdiction would be higher development costs under this Alternative than the Proposed Action, and that gap would grow over time (ECONorthwest 2021).
 While a small number of parcels concentrated in the northern portion of the county, southwest of Tumwater and Olympia, were forecasted in the County's analysis to have lower development costs under this alternative than the Proposed Action, this would be a very limited exception to the foreseeable trends.
-In addition, rural landowners include lower-income, minority, and other vulnerable sub-populations, who could be further disproportionately affected by the No Action Alternative, as their ability to alter projects for take avoidance or to bear costs and delays for occupancy screening may be limited.
+In addition, rural landowners include lower-income, minority, and other vulnerable subpopulations, who could be further disproportionately affected by the No Action Alternative, as their ability to alter projects for take avoidance or to bear costs and delays for occupancy screening may be limited.

 Typically, changes in county revenues could disproportionately affect programs for lower-income, minority, and other vulnerable populations.
-However, as discussed previously, given that the county buildout is expected to meet growth needs, reduction in county revenues is not anticipated in this case, and there would be no effect on these programs under the No Action Alternative.
+However, as discussed previously, given that buildout is expected to meet growth needs in the county, reduction in county revenues is not anticipated in this case, and there would be no effect on these programs under the No Action Alternative.

 Under the No Action Alternative, the significant negative socioeconomic trends resulting from ESA-listed species occupancy will continue to impact rural landowners and project proponents, which would include low-income or minority populations, as described in Section 3.8.1.3.
 This negative socioeconomic impact results from the currently applicable take avoidance measures, which apply throughout the habitat for ESA-listed species in Thurston County, and are not disproportionately applied to any demographic among rural landowners and project proponents.
-As a result, the negative socioeconomic outcomes described above are not a significant negative environmental justice outcome.